jrnold/r4ds-exercise-solutions/docs/transform.md

 #> #   time_hour <dttm>, total_delay <dbl>, prop_delay <dbl>
 ```

 Alternatively, consider the delay as relative to the *minimum* delay for any flight to that destination.
-Now all non-cancelled flights have a proportion.
+Now all non-canceled flights have a proportion.

 ```r
 flights %>%